Interculturalism is Dead

 Graphic Design

-“Interculturalism is Dead” is a curated publication aimed at reinvigorating the dialogue surrounding Interculturalism by spotlighting the sub-culture of the Syro-Malabar Community from Kerala, India.
+“Interculturalism is Dead” is a curated publication and a proposed networking event aimed at reinvigorating the dialogue surrounding Interculturalism by spotlighting the sub-culture of the Syro-Malabar Community from Kerala, India.
 Amid today’s challenging political climate in the United Kingdom, this initiative seeks to underscore the importance of intercultural exchange and understanding.
-Drawing on principles of decolonisation, the project delves deep into the rich tapestry of the community and exploring its diverse facets and celebrating Interculturalism in our increasingly interconnected world.
-This is an archive of personal narratives, cultural intersections, and the story of the Syro-Malabar community through Maximilism and Bilingual Typography.
+Drawing on principles of decolonisation, the project delves deep into the rich tapestry of the community exploring its diverse facets and celebrating Interculturalism in our increasingly interconnected world.
+The publication is an archive of personal narratives, cultural intersections, and the story of the Syro-Malabar community through Maximilism and Bilingual Typography.
 It features immigration stories from creatives in Glasgow, insightful interviews with Glasgow-based design studios, and an exploration of the future prospects for creatives from diverse ethnic backgrounds.

 Objective